Adebureaux/netwhat/README.md

 ### 8. What is TCP?

 TCP (Transmision Control Protocol)
-Main protocols of the internet protol suite.
+Main protocols of the internet protocol suite.

 - Keeps track of lost packages, makes sure that lost packages are re-sent.
 - Addes sequesce numbers to packets and reorders any packets that arrive in thenworng order.